Alampuram (Hemalapuram): Navabrahma Temples

 Navabrahma Temples include nine temples dedicated to Shiva.
 These temples date to 7th to 8th century CE and were built by the Badami Chalukyas rulers who were patrons of art and architecture.
 The sacredness of Alampur Temple is mentioned in the Skanda Purana.
 It is mentioned that Brahma performed a strict penance here for Lord Siva.
 Lord Siva appeared before him and blessed him with the powers of creation.
 Therefore, the name Brahmeswara.

 Papanasi Temples

-Papanasi temples are a group of twenty three Hindu temples dated between 9th- and 11th-century located in Papanasi village, 2.5 km to the south-west of Alampur.
+Papanasi temples are a group of twenty three Hindu temples dated between 9th- and 11th-century located in Papanasi village, 2.5 km to the south-west of Alampuram.
 Papanasi temples are close to the Navabrahma Temples of the Shaivism tradition, but were constructed a few centuries later by the Rashtrakutas and Western Chalukyas.
 The Papanasi temples exhibit the Nagara architecture with a square plan.
 Together with the Navabrahma temples, the Papanasi group were related to the Kalamukha and Pashupata sect of Shaivism.